 Q: Does crabgrass die in the winter?

-A: Well-established crabgrass has tolerance to light frost, but generally won’t take constant frost-and-thaw cycles.
+A: Well-established hairy and smooth crabgrass has tolerance to light frost, but generally won’t take constant frost-and-thaw cycles.
 It won’t survive hard frosts and freezes.
 If you live in the southern half of the US, it might survive year-round.
 Northern dwellers will see their crabgrass die off during cold months, making use of pre-treatments easier.

 Q: Can you plant grass seed with crabgrass preventer?

-A: Since most preventative crabgrass treatments reduce germination, it’s not recommended.
+A: Since most preventative crabgrass treatments reduce seed germination, it’s not recommended.
 Wait four months at the minimum before reseeding.
 If that puts you in the hot summer months, wait until late summer or early fall to seed again.

 You can overseed to repel crabgrass, too.
 In the fall or the early spring, heavily seed the area instead of using preventer before the soil temperature gets too warm.
 The good grass seeds germinate and take over the lawn, and then you can simply remove any stray clumps of crabgrass that might appear.